wp-cli/handbook/contributing.md

 New to the WP-CLI codebase?
 Check out [issues labeled 'good-first-issue'](https://make.wordpress.org/cli/good-first-issues/) for a place to start.
 These issues are specially earmarked for new contributors.

-Once you've decided to commit the time to see your pull request through, please [follow our guidelines for creating a pull request](https://make.wordpress.org/cli/handbook/pull-requests/) to make sure it's a pleasant experience.
+Once you've decided to commit the time to seeing your pull request through, please [follow our guidelines for creating a pull request](https://make.wordpress.org/cli/handbook/pull-requests/) to make sure it's a pleasant experience.
 See "[Setting up](https://make.wordpress.org/cli/handbook/pull-requests/#setting-up)" for details on making local modifications to WP-CLI.
 Keep in mind pull requests are [expected to have tests](https://make.wordpress.org/cli/handbook/pull-requests/#running-and-writing-tests) covering the scope of the change.
 Read through [our code review guidelines](https://make.wordpress.org/cli/handbook/code-review/) for a better understanding of how your pull request will be evaluated.

 ### Improving our documentation